FontBureau/TypeRoof/docs/planning/performance-investigation-viewer-update-propagation-260820.md

 actually propagates).
 If a regression surfaces in a less-disciplined layout, flip the escape hatch.

+## Postscript: the caveat bit, twice

+The caveat above was not hypothetical.
+After cleanup of the performance harness, manual testing in the type-stage editor showed that **Show Parameters** (`showParameters`) and **Show Element Labels** (`showNodeTypeSpecLabels`) no longer appeared when toggled — only a viewer↔editor round trip (unrelated full provisioning) brought them up.
+A new regression harness at `lib/js/tests/type-stage-toggles/` boots the real `TypeStageController` (viewer default, as in the wikipedia app), switches to the editor and flips the toggles; it reproduced the bug exactly, including the workaround behavior.
+Root causes, one per
+stage:

+- **Labels — stage 1.** The `NodeTypeSpecLabel` widgets'
+  `activationTest` reads `showNodeTypeSpecLabels` (via the `typeSpecLabels` option) but no dependency mapping declared it, so the relevance scan pruned the outfitter subtree and provisioning never re-ran.
+The `has-node-labels` class *was* set (`UpdateLabelListener` declares the dep) — just with no label elements to unhide.
+Fixed by declaring the dependency (`50ba406a`).
+- **Parameters — stage 2.** The outfitter widgets *do* declare `showParameters`, so stage 1 keeps them relevant — but the outfitters are created **dynamically per document node** by `TypeSpecSubscriptions`, so their dependencies never enter the statically computed aggregate stage 2 caches.
+Toggling `showParameters` proved the subtree unaffected, and provisioning was skipped.
+Stage 2 stays reverted (`7ad6f363`); re-applying it still fails the regression harness, this time already at the labels assertion.

+The structural fix for this class of bug: `ComponentWrapper` now injects a **dependency-enforcing `getEntry`** into every `activationTest` (`f2acb725`).
+It behaves like the widget's `widgetBus.getEntry` but throws — pointing at the missing `dependencyMappings` entry — when the test reads state the widget did not declare.
+All activationTests were converted to use it and to declare what they read, so this regression class now fails loudly instead of silently skipping provisioning.

+**If stage 2 is re-attempted**, the cache must account for containers whose children are provisioned dynamically in `update()` (not only in the constructor): either update/invalidate the aggregate when provisioning creates new wrappers, or — simpler and probably right — mark such containers as non-cacheable. `lib/js/tests/type-stage-toggles/` is the gate; it catches any wrong version immediately.

 ## Remaining work

 - **Central CSS per typeSpec-path / stylePatch-path** (operator's